Philotimo (Filotimo) – Greek Virtue – The Untranslatable Greek Word

-Philotimo – The Virtue of Greeks
+Philotimo - The Virtue of the Greeks

-Philotimo is a noun and translates literally as:
+Philotimo, a noun, translates literally as:

 “Lover of honour”

-“Philos” – that which is loved or important, or from a friend and “Timi”- Honour.
+The word philotimo is a combination of two words; “Philos” – that which is loved or important, or from a friend and “Timi“- Honour.

-Any man accused of this, was judged by his fellow Athenians, if voted as dishonorable, he was thrown out of Athens, out of society and lost all his civil rights.
+Any man accused of this was judged by his fellow Athenians, if voted as dishonorable, he was thrown out of Athens, out of society and lost all his civil rights.

 It was far worse, than being accused of theft, or murder!